 The next morning I asked him for the pictures in question, and looked at them myself.
 They are, in their way, far worse than most of those that have been shared widely on social media.
-They were banned by Facebook, in fact; I link to them here, and you can look, or not.
+They were banned by Facebook, in fact; you can look, or not.
 Before you do, know this: my reaction was raw noise, followed by something like convulsion.
 I have never heard myself this way before.
 These photos bring forth something like a scream, something like a cry, something like a keen.
 I won’t sully the sound with adjectives.

 In the middle of this, I got a follow-up message from Kevin: "See @bouckap for heartbreaking photo today from Turkey."
 That was Aylan.

 Kevin had already written that witnessing such images might push some of us to political action, demanding that our governments do something to Stop It.
 The photo of Aylan has had that electrifying effect, and thank God.
 The refugee crisis in the Mediterranean went globally mainstream in a day, with average people around the world contributing en masse to the relief effort there.
 The triage work was paralleled by calls for Westerners to take responsibility for complicity in politics and economics that create war and famine and drive desperate people into the sea.
 Like all giant tasks, this is so huge as to be easily ignored, though it still needs to be said.